olopcodes/not-news/README.md

-# A Blackjack Game
+# A Somewhat News Site

-A static site that takes design inspiration from gamestop, cnet and gameinformer websites.
+A static site that takes design inspiration from gamespot, cnet and gameinformer websites.

 ## Description